alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/updating-deleting-items.md

 ## Updating Items

-Previously, we use the [PutItem operation](./inserting-retrieving-items#put-item) to insert Items into our DynamoDB table.
+Previously, we used the [PutItem operation](./inserting-retrieving-items#put-item) to insert Items into our DynamoDB table.
 We saw that this operation completely overwrites any existing Item in the table.
 To counteract this, we used a [condition expression](./expression-basics#condition-expressions) to only insert the Item if an Item with that primary key did not exist previously.

 At other times, it is useful to _update_ an existing Item by modifying one or two attributes but leaving the other attributes unchanged.
 DynamoDB has an UpdateItem operation which allows you to update an Item directly without first retrieving the Item, manipulating it as desired, then saving it back with a PutItem operation.

 When using the UpdateItem action, you need to specify an **update expression**.
 This describes the update actions you want to take and uses the [expression syntax](./expression-basics).
-There are a few small aspects specific to the update expression syntax.

 When using the update expression, you must include one of four update clauses.
 These clauses are:

-- **SET:** Used to add an attribute to an Item or modifying an existing attribute;
+- **SET:** Used to add an attribute to an Item or modify an existing attribute;
 - **REMOVE:** Used to delete attributes from an Item.
-- **ADD:** Used to increment/decrement a [Number](./anatomy-of-an-item#number-type) or inserting elements into a [Set](./anatomy-of-an-item#string-set-type).
+- **ADD:** Used to increment/decrement a [Number](./anatomy-of-an-item#number-type) or insert elements into a [Set](./anatomy-of-an-item#string-set-type).
 - **DELETE:** Used to remove items from a [Set](./anatomy-of-an-item#string-set-type).

 Let's check a few of these by example.